-At Sane, we're building a better way to consume information on the internet.
+At Sane, we're building a better way to discover, digest, and retain information.

 For the first time in history, nearly every person on Earth has access to trillions of bits of information in their pockets.
 We exist in the age of information, yet the technology that surrounds us has unleashed a set of problems that are threatening our cognitive abilities, health, social relationships, and ability to make sense of the world.

 Consuming information on the internet has become a constant, and most often passive, habit we undertake at all waking hours of the day.
 We frantically skim through a million newsletters, condense our thoughts into 140 character boxes, and jump from browser to browser balancing notifications and the constant overflow of new information.
 This has reduced our ability to think, focus, and solve problems.

 This is why we're building Sane.
 When designed ethically, technology can help dig us out of these loops we've gotten ourselves into.
 Rather than decrease our cognitive abilities, it can supercharge them.
 Our mission is to advocate for and build humane, anxiety-free, and effective tools that allow people to discover new ideas and create habits for intentional thinking.

 You can stay up to date with our progress and support the movement by signing up for early access.

 Research, theory, and ideas summarised from the world's greatest thinkers — in 10 minutes per day.